-The below disclosures are required for some or all residential lease agreements in Utah.
+These disclosures are required for some or all Utah residential lease agreements:

 ---|---|

-- A good faith estimate of the rent amount and the amount of each, fixed, non-rent expense that is a part of the rental agreement.
+- A good-faith estimate of the rent amount and the amount of each, fixed, non-rent expense in the lease

-- The type of each use-based, non-rent expense that is part of the rental agreement.
+- The type of each use-based, non-rent expense that is part of the lease

-- The day on which the residential rental unit is scheduled to be available.
+- The date upon which the rental unit will be made available

-- The criteria that the landlord will consider in determining the prospective tenant’s eligibility as a tenant (e.g., criminal history, income, rental history, employment).
+- The criteria the landlord uses to determine tenant eligibility (e.g., criminal history, income, rental history, employment)

 Methamphetamine Contamination Disclosure